JossySola/code_refresh/React/component.md

 It's useful to think of components as smaller pieces of our interface.
 Combined, they are the building blocks that make up a React application.

-We can use JavaScript functions to degine a new React component.
+We can use JavaScript functions to define a new React component.
 This is called a **function component**.

 In the past, React components were defined using JavaScript classes.
 But since the introduction of Hooks, function components have become the standard in modern React applications.